mybb/mybb.com/_versions/README.md

   `locations`:
     - `name`: the location identifier,

+  `filesize`: size of the package with specified unit of information,

   `checksums`:
   Lists checksums for the package in specific format.
   - `type`: the checksum type,

     `value` the checksum value.